FoGP logo

 Tips for birding success: earphones make it difficult to hear birds; think about taking them out when looking for birds.
 Also, consider leaving the pooch at home, as most birds tend to flee when they see even the friendliest dog.

-Also check out this article on the Nuttalls woodpecker.
+Check out this article on the Nuttalls woodpecker by Gerry Hans

 If you’re interested in bird sounds and identifications, here are a couple of apps you can download…